Star Trek: Expansion of the Star Trek Universe (2017–present)

 CBS turned down several proposals in the mid-2000s to restart the franchise on the small screen.
 Proposals included pitches from film director Bryan Singer, Babylon 5 creator J. Michael Straczynski, and Trek actors Jonathan Frakes and William Shatner.
 While CBS was not creating new Star Trek for network television, the ease of access to Star Trek content on new streaming services such as Netflix and Amazon Prime Video introduced a new set of fans to the franchise.
 CBS eventually sought to capitalize on this trend, and brought the franchise back to the small screen with the series Star Trek: Discovery to help launch and draw subscribers to its streaming service CBS All Access.
 Discovery's first season premiered on September 24, 2017.
-While Discovery is shown in the United States exclusively on Paramount+ (formerly CBS All Access), for its first three seasons, Netflix, in exchange for funding the production costs of the show, owned the international screening rights for the show.
+While the first three seasons of the show are shown in the United States exclusively on the service, which changed its name to Paramount+, Netflix, in exchange for funding the production costs of the show, owned the international screening rights for the show.
 This Netflix distribution and production deal ended right before the fourth season premiere of Discovery in November 2021.
 Discovery has since been exclusive to Paramount Global owned platforms.

 In June 2018, after becoming sole showrunner of Discovery, Kurtzman signed a five-year overall deal with CBS Television Studios to expand the Star Trek franchise beyond Discovery to several new series, miniseries, and animated series.
 Kurtzman wanted to "open this world up" and create multiple series set in the same universe but with their own "unique storytelling and distinct cinematic feel", an approach that he compared to the Marvel Cinematic Universe.
 However, the franchise would not tell a single story across multiple series, allowing audiences to watch each series without having to see all of the others.
 CBS and Kurtzman refer to this expanded franchise as the Star Trek Universe.
-In October 2020, Kurtzman stated that Star Trek series have been planned through 2027.
-Kurtzman cautioned that this was a preliminary plan, but it was necessary to plan so far out due to the long production schedules for each series.